Adventures in Writing and Game Design

 I started my addiction to solving Acrostic word puzzles when I was about five or six, sitting next to my Dad while he solved them, and gradually chiming in as the layers of letter, word, and grammar patterns* began to make sense.

 With pencil and eraser, I plowed through those giant puzzle books and then, later, confident pen in hand, solved them with my similarly addicted boyfriend-turned-husband.
 (Those were some of my favorite "dates.")

-I eventually graduated to making acrostics for our sports bookstore, as a free handout to customers.
+I eventually graduated to making acrostics for Hall of Fame Sports Books and Collectibles, our bookstore in downtown Ann Arbor, as a free handout to customers.
 I used multiple sets of Scrabble tiles to work them out.

 Now, after a long and winding detour through other game-puzzle obsessions, the itch is BACK.
-It took me some 400+ puzzles to finally set an international speed record (heh, FWIW).
+It took me some 400+ puzzles to finally set an international speed record of 201 seconds for one of the puzzles (heh, FWIW).

 You'd think that victory would let me say, "whew, good job, Lorri, you can stop now."
 Instead, I am back at it.
 Surely, I can do it again.
 Right?
 And then AGAIN?

 The nature of addiction. i did set a few more speed records, adding to my trophy room, climbed the leaderboard in puzzles solved and time solved before finally topping out.
 I'm on to the next game, a simple thing called Word Wipe that is just engaging enough to keep me going.